ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/starting.rst

     * `l5`\: inheritance with the ewoks orange widget.
     * `l6`\: definition of the ewoks task to bind.
 This is usually given with the full module path.
 For example if `RescaleDataTask` is saved in `my_project.tasks.rescale` the value would be `my_project.tasks.rescale.RescaleDataTask`.
     * `l8`\: the name of the widget (will be displayed in the canvas).
     * `l9`\: id from the orange point of view.
-It should be constant with time to make insure workflow compatibility.
+It should be constant with time to ensure workflow compatibility.
     * `l10`\: tooltip of the widget.